Ben's Toolbox for Logic Pro

 Set CC

-Select a piano roll CC lane directly.
+Directly selects a piano roll CC lane.
 Typical controllers such as volume, pan, modulation, Pitch Bend, velocity, balance, breath, foot, portamento, expression, sustain, aftertouch, program change, surround parameters and CC 20 to CC 32 are supported.

 If the piano roll is not visible or Logic sets the focus differently, these tools can be ineffective.
 In such cases, first open the Piano Roll and test the action directly.